Most linux ISO files will just work if you just copy them to an E2B 2nd level folder such as \_ISO\MAINMENU, \_ISO\AUTO or \_ISO\LINUX.

 Always check the List of test ISOs for your particular linux distribution, to see if any 'special' tweaks are needed.

-Tip: If booting via 'ISOBOOT' or persistence files, ensure there are no spaces in the filenames.
+Tip: If booting via 'ISOBOOT' or persistence ext files, ensure there are no spaces in their filenames.

 You can also check my blog for posts about E2B and linux.